belqr/belqr/README.md

     </td>
     <td>

-   I'm 23 years old, autistic, I have 12 cats, and I traded Chemistry for programming.
+   I'm 23 years old, I have 12 cats, and I traded Chemistry for programming.
    It wasn't a brilliant plan or something magical; it just happened.
    One day I was trying to understand organic compounds, the next, trying to figure out what a `for loop` was.